royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ## 6.1 Azure Key Vaults:

-Let’s prepare an application which has hardcoded connection strings and passwords in the code.
+Let’s prepare a .NET core application which has hardcoded connection strings and passwords in the code.

 ![Hard Codded Password](./images/hardcoddedpassword.png)